screwdriver-cd/guide/docs/cluster-management/configure-store.md

 ## Packages

-Like the other services, the API is shipped as a [Docker image](https://hub.docker.com/r/screwdrivercd/store/) with port 80 exposed.
+Like the other services, the Store is shipped as a [Docker image](https://hub.docker.com/r/screwdrivercd/store/) with port 80 exposed.

 ```bash
 $ docker run -d -p 7000:80 screwdrivercd/store:stable